ctcutler/music-as-code/README.md

     even clearer than they are in conventional sheet music
   - ... and perhaps compose differently because we have the structural aspects at our fingertips

+# To Do
+- add mini notation examples here
+-

 # Examples
 Some music: